 There are a lot of beautiful and interesting words in Spanish, but here we’ve compiled some of our favorites.
-Add these to your vocabulary and feel free to use them on days when you want to add more colour to your words (or perhaps if you want to sound fancier than usual).
+Add these beautiful Spanish words to your vocabulary and feel free to use them on days when you want to add more color to your words (or perhaps if you want to sound fancier than usual).

 Take note that these are not common words spoken in everyday Spanish, but nonetheless, they are interesting and lovely words that would be a great addition to your vocabulary.

 Get the Free PDF and MP3

 Would you like to get a copy of the list in PDF format?
 Simply click on the button below to access the Spanish Learning Package.
 You’ll find inside the Spanish words in downloadable format, the free MP3, as well as several other freebies.

 Meaning: Impious: means not respectful or reverent, especially towards religious authority or belief.

 Meaning: Generous.
 This fancy Spanish word can just as easily be replaced by much more common, less beautiful-sounding synonyms like generoso or abundante.

 Meaning: Madman: A really uncommon word that refers to a crazy person.

 Meaning: Maze, labyrinth.
 This isn’t something you would hear everyday, but it’s a beautiful word that comes from “Daedalus”, the maker of the Labyrinth in Greek mythology.

 Meaning: Appalling, atrocious.
 Some people would just be contented with saying antipático or desagradable to describe something unpleasant, but for something so reprehensible, this word says it best.